 It will also define whether seemingly accurate wall thickness measurements have been properly interpreted in terms of estimating corrosion rate activity and remaining service life.

-For some properties aged 100 years, testing has identified little to no wall loss from schedule 80 specifications and another 200 years of service at least.
-For others, testing at 10 year old systems have shown high corrosion activity and the pipe at the end of its useful service life.
+For some 100 year old properties we have investigated, testing has identified little to no wall loss from schedule 80 specifications and another 250 years of service at least.
+For others, testing at 10 year old systems have shown high corrosion activity and the pipe approaching the end of its useful service life.

 Too often, however, investigation is only initiated after prior leaks, repairs, or some piping problem has been exposed during renovation.
 As we have documented too many times, it is far too late identifying that 20 sets of perimeter risers are failing and in need of replacement on all 30 floors with the renovation project half way completed.

-Ideally, the best insurance provides ideas and recommendations to minimize exposure to a corrosion problem and prevent pipe failures from ever occurring.
+Ideally, the best insurance toward reliable service is to minimize exposure to corrosion problems and prevent pipe failures from ever occurring.
 Yet for some, insurance is the fallback after the most basic and appropriate maintenance precautions have been ignored.

 With potentially hundreds of millions of dollars of investment involved, defining the condition of the piping infrastructure prior to purchase is an extremely wise decision.
 Older properties, which may be approaching retirement for many piping systems, are not the only concern - with even 5 year old properties today showing advanced failures unheard of decades ago.

-A thorough fitness for service investigation ensures against surprise failures and expendatures which often remain hidden during more general engineering due diligence surveys.
+A thorough fitness for service ultrasonic investigation ensures against surprise failures and expenditures which often remain hidden during more general engineering due diligence surveys.